-On-going Covid-19 has impacted on pupils' progress, including that of PP pupils.
+On-going Covid-19 impacted on pupils' progress, including that of PP pupils.
 We have been introducing new curriculum initiatives to support all learners.
 To improve early literacy skills for eligible pupils in Reception and KS1 we are continuing to retain our fifth class at Plumpton.
 This results in smaller class sizes in Years R-3, enabling us to provide a more personalised approach to learning and additional support for our youngest pupils.
 This includes pastoral and emotional support.
-This will continue in 2021-2022; the impact will be monitored throughout this academic year.
+We foster a whole school approach to developing emotional wellbeing and resilience through Zones of Regulation and Therapeutic Thinking approaches.
+We have introduced targeted Nurture Groups and have developed the role of the Nurture lead.
+This will continue in 2022-2023; the impact will be monitored throughout this academic year.
 Support resources and small group and one-to-one interventions are beginning to impact on the progress of our PP pupils.
-This impact has been challenged by Covid-related absences for staff and for pupils.
+This impact has been challenged (during 2022) by Covidrelated absences for staff and for pupils.
 We are striving to provide consistent support for our PP pupils but achieving this remains problematic due to attendance rates of some identified pupils.
-Support (through small group and one-to one organisation) remains a priority for 2021-2022.
+Support (through small group and one-to one organisation) remains a priority for 2022-2023.
 Children receiving regular intervention are developing more confidence in their learning.
 PP pupils' enjoyment of their learning has been impacted, positively, by the introduction of the new Skylark Curriculum and the Jane Considine approach to writing.
 These initiatives will continue to be a focus for us.
 Feedback from lesson observations has been valued by staff and impacted on subsequent planning.
-A focus for lesson observations in 2021 has been the impact of TAs on in-class provision for vulnerable learners.

-A new phonics programme is being selected for Plumpton in 2021-2022, and how this supports pupil progress in Year 3 and beyond is key for the school.
+A focus for lesson observations in 2022 has been the impact of TAs on in-class provision for vulnerable learners.
+A new phonics programme was selected for Plumpton in 2022, and how this supports pupil progress in Year 3 and beyond is key for the school.
 Reading remains a priority for the school.
 Nero, our regular reading therapy dog, is an important member of the school's team.
 Our pupils have benefitted from him as a reading dog and, also, as a well-being support.
-Daily priority reading opportunities have impacted, positively, on PP pupils.

-The impact of Covid made the previous academic year, 2020-2021, challenging in multifarious ways.
-In our Year 6 cohort for that year there were no PP pupils.
+Daily priority reading opportunities have impacted positively, on PP pupils.
+The impact of Covid made the previous academic year, 2021-2022, challenging in multifarious ways.
 We have continued to analyse and use our school-based data (academic and attendance) to develop our Pupil Premium Strategy for forthcoming years.